Haimantika/Contributing-guide-generator/README.md

 ## Note
 - The project is hosted here - https://guidemaster.xyz/ , but you might get the following error: `Error generating text` as we have disabled the API.

+## Coming soon:
+A blog on how I built it with just HTML,TailwindCSS and a little JavaScript.